GoldTeam443/LabData/README.md

 The commits you have made will be local until you push them to the remote repository, where they will be synced with Github.

+If you have made an error while editing a file and want to rewind to a previously committed version, type "git checkout -- [filename]"

 Type "git push" to push your changes.
 You will be prompted to log into Github.

 Now your changes should be synced with Github.

 TLDR;

-"git pull" - Sync your local repository with the remote one on Github "git add [filename]" - Stage any changes you have made "git rm [filename]" - Unstage any changes you've made "git commit" - Commit your changes and write a short message about the changes you made "git push" - Push your changes to the remote repository where they will be synced with Github
+"git pull" - Sync your local repository with the remote one on Github

+"git add [filename]" - Stage any changes you have made

+"git rm [filename]" - Unstage any changes you've made

+"git commit" - Commit your changes and write a short message about the changes you made

+"git push" - Push your changes to the remote repository where they will be synced with Github